Alongside mangos, watermelon has to be up there as one of our country’s favourite fruits. So why not make it the focus of the party?

 - In a large bowl, whip the cream until firm and creamy.
 Add vanilla extract or powder, if using, and whip to combine.

-- Frost the watermelon cake with the whipped cream and top with your favourite fruits and berries or serve without.
+- Frost the watermelon cake with the whipped cream and top with your favourite fruits and berries.

 Serving and storing leftovers: Serve immediately or store in the fridge for up to three days.